 Getting Your Financial Ducks In A Row Rotating Header Image

-Another way to pull funds from an IRA or a qualified retirement plan (401(k), 403(b), 457, etc.) without having to pay the 10% penalty is to use those funds for Qualified Higher Education Expenses (QHEE).
-This comes up quite often, as parents are faced with the issues surrounding the dueling requirements of retirement saving and paying for college for the young ‘uns.
+Another way to pull funds from an IRA without having to pay the 10% penalty is to use those funds for Qualified Higher Education Expenses (QHEE).
+This comes up quite often, as parents are faced with the issues surrounding the dueling requirements of retirement saving and paying education expenses for the young ‘uns.

 We’ve been talking about the components of Internal Revenue Code Section 72, and specifically here we’re talking about §72(t)(2)(E).
-In this portion of the code, the provision is made for a taxpayer qualified retirement plan or IRA owner to withdraw, without penalty, amounts “not to exceed the Qualified Higher Education Expenses for the tax year”.
+In this portion of the code, the provision is made for an IRA owner to withdraw, without penalty, amounts “not to exceed the Qualified Higher Education Expenses for the tax year”.

 So, you may ask, what is a QHEE?
 Essentially, this includes tuition, fees, books, supplies, and equipment required for enrollment or attendance at an eligible educational institution.
 Also included are expenses for special needs services incurred by or for special needs students in connection with their enrollment or attendance.

 Room and board also qualifies, but only to the extent that it is not greater than the educational institution’s allowance for room and board, or the amount that the institution actually charges for room and board.
-In addition, with the passage of the ARRA 2009, computing equipment and services (including internet service) can be included as QHEE, at least for 2009 and 2010 (likely to be extended).
+In addition, with the passage of the ARRA 2009, computing equipment and services (including internet service) can be included as QHEE.

 Who is the student?
 For the purpose of this provision, the student can be the IRA account owner, her spouse, eligible children (generally dependents), and grandchildren.